 Q: What are common signs of wear and tear?

 A: If you’re not properly storing your ladders, signs of corrosion will reveal themselves quickly – or they could remain hidden.
 Fiberglass ladders tend to fade from a bright orange to pink due to overexposure to the sun.
 Meanwhile, aluminum ladders don’t tend to rust, making it harder to detect excessive weathering.
+Inspect areas where the rungs meet and penetrate through the side rails.
+Look for cracks due to use, missing components such as the ladder feet, extension rope, etc. Tag and remove damaged ladders from service.

 Q: Should I have my ladder inspected?

 A: Absolutely.
 It’s important to inspect for broken or damaged components.
 A thorough pre-inspection is the best way to avoid job-site injury, and an annual inspection never hurts.
 Be sure to review everything from the support brackets to the side rails and rungs to the feet.
 Contact the manufacturer for repair or replacement options.
 Typically, with the exception of replacing the feet, damaged components mean the same thing: time to toss it.
+Companies like Batavia Services offer a range of ladder inspection and repair services including replacing the ladder feet and extension ropes, replacing the manufacturer labels on the ladders, and recoating fiberglass to help extend the life of the side rails.

 Personal Protective Equipment (PPE)